enquirer/readline-utils/README.md

 ### Related projects

 * [choices-separator](https://www.npmjs.com/package/choices-separator): Separator for choices arrays in prompts.
 Based on the Separator from inquirer. | [homepage](https://github.com/enquirer/choices-separator "Separator for choices arrays in prompts.
 Based on the Separator from inquirer.")
-* [enquirer](https://www.npmjs.com/package/enquirer): Intuitive, plugin-based prompt system for node.js.
-Much faster and lighter alternative to Inquirer, with all… [more](https://github.com/enquirer/enquirer) | [homepage](https://github.com/enquirer/enquirer "Intuitive, plugin-based prompt system for node.js.
-Much faster and lighter alternative to Inquirer, with all the same prompt types and more, but without the bloat.")
+* [enquirer](https://www.npmjs.com/package/enquirer): Intuitive, plugin-based prompt system for node.js. | [homepage](http://enquirer.io "Intuitive, plugin-based prompt system for node.js.")
 * [prompt-choices](https://www.npmjs.com/package/prompt-choices): Create an array of multiple choice objects for use in prompts. | [homepage](https://github.com/enquirer/prompt-choices "Create an array of multiple choice objects for use in prompts.")

 ### Contributing